machineswillrise/website/README.md

 # Website

 This is my personal portfolio website.
-It contains a blog and some information about me.
+It contains some information about me and a contact form.
+It will contain a blog soon.